 - @neilabercrombie with 62 deletions - Gov. Neil Abercrombie, D-Hawaii, linked his YouTube account to his Twitter account and deleted dozens of tweets that started "I added a video to a @YouTube playlist."
 This linking and deleting bumped Gov. Abercrombie from the Politwoops minor leagues into our top 5 Politwoopers list for 2013.
 Cheers!

 - @GKButterfield with 53 deletions - The official House account for Rep. G.K.
 Butterfield, D-N.C., shares the same issue as @RepLoisCapps where Facebook posts get immediately posted to Twitter and then his office deletes them or changes them significantly.
-The most prolific and active tweeters based on the congressional and candidate accounts followed by Politwoops are:

 - @SteveWorks4You belonging to Rep. Steve Stockman, R-Texas, with 7,000 total tweets.